Error Per Layered Gate Protocol (EPLG)

 Motivation

-This protocol was proposed by IBM in 2023 as a supplement of the quantum volume protocol [1].
-The quantum volume only focuses on a specific high performing subset of qubits on the quantum chip.
-The Error Per Layered Gate probotol (EPLG) aims to evaluate the performance of a whole quantum computer chip instead.
-It also permits to rapidly extract lower bounds on 2-qubit error rates.
+This protocol was proposed by IBM in 2023 as a supplement to the quantum volume protocol [1].
+Contrary to the quantum volume that focuses on the best-performing subset of qubits on the quantum chip, the Error Per Layered Gate (EPLG) protocol aims to evaluate the performance of a whole quantum computer chip.
+It also permits the extraction of lower bounds on 2-qubit error rates.

-The protocol consits in selecting \(n\) qubits from the quantum chip used to implement an interconnection pattern using two-qubit gates (e.g., CNOT, SWAP, CZ etc.).
-For example, Fig 1. shows a chain pattern with two possible implementations of 2-qubit gate disjoint layers (see.
-Fig.2 and Fig 3.).
-Fig 2. implements the chain pattern in two distinct layers of depth-1 gates whereas Fig 3. implements it in three distinct layers.
+The protocol consists in selecting \(n\) qubits from the quantum chip used to implement an interconnection pattern using two-qubit gates (e.g., CNOT, SWAP, CZ, etc.).
+For example, Fig. 1 shows a chain pattern with two possible implementations of disjoint layers composed of 2-qubit gates (see Fig.2 and Fig. 3).
+Fig. 2 implements the chain pattern in two distinct layers, whereas Fig. 3 implements it in three distinct layers.

 Layer composition of CNOTs for a linear chain of qubits

-An implementation is chosen (we choose the implementation of Fig. 2).
-A Direct Simultaneous Randomized Benchmarking is then run for each layer (see Fig. 4).
-The RB circuit is composed of \(l\) blocks with an ending gate \(g_{end}\) inverting the previous sequence of quantum gates.
-Each block is composed of a wall of random Clifford single-quit gate and of the depth-1 layer of CNOT gate, separated by barrieres.
+An implementation is chosen (the implementation of Fig. 2 is selected in the following).
+A Direct Simultaneous Randomized Benchmarking (combination of Direct Randomized Benchmarking and Simultaneous Randomized Benchmarking) is run for each layer (see Fig. 4).
+The corresponding circuits are composed of \(l\) blocks with an ending gate \(g_\mathrm{end}\) inverting the previous sequence of quantum gates.
+Each block \(g_j\) comprises a wall of random Clifford single-qubit gates (yellow squares) and a depth-1 layer of CNOT gates, separated by barriers enforced when running the quantum algorithm.

 Simultaneous direct randomized benchmarking protocol for each layer of CNOT